Jurong Lake Gardens: Features

-Opened in June 1992, the Suzhou-style Bonsai Garden cost an estimated $3.8 million to build.
-This 5,800-square-metre garden, featuring Suzhou-style buildings (including a main hall of 50 square metres) and landscape houses, showcases a collection of over 2,000 bonsais imported from China and other parts of the world.

-It is designed as the largest Suzhou-style Bonsai garden of its kind outside of China.
+Opened in June 1992, the Bonsai Garden cost an estimated $3.8 million to build.
+This 5,800-square-metre garden, featuring Suzhou-style buildings (including a main hall of 50 square metres) and landscape houses, showcases a collection of over 2,000 bonsai imported from China and other parts of the world.
+It is designed as the largest Suzhou-style bonsai garden of its kind outside of China.

-Water Wall Court

-Constructed during the 2024 redevelopment, the Water Wall Court features a courtyard and pavilion, surrounded by shallow pools and 3 metre-high water walls.
+Constructed during the 2024 redevelopment, the Water Wall Court features a courtyard and pavilion, surrounded by shallow pools and 3-metre-high water walls.

-Cascading Creek

 Replacing the former Garden of Abundance in the 2024 redevelopment, the Cascading Creek is a riverine habitat showcasing Southeast Asian flora and fauna.
 It features a boardwalk trail with five stages: Fern Cascades, Hill Streams, Kasai Creek, Paperback Swamp, and Nypa Grove.